javidimail/machine-learning-by-example/README.md

-## Machine Learning for Chemists and Chemical Engineers
+## Machine Learning Algorithms in Chemistry and Chemical Engineering
 ### By: Reza Javidi, Ph.D.